Simple versus Optimal Contracts: The Hidden Action Principal-Agent Model

-\paragraph{The principal-agent model.} An instance is described by a pair $(A_n,\Omega_m)$ of $n$ \emph{actions} and $m$ \emph{outcomes}. \begin{itemize}[topsep=0ex,itemsep=0ex,parsep=0ex] \item Outcomes: We identify the $j$th outcome for every $j\in [m]$ with its reward~$x_j$ to the principal, and assume w.l.o.g.~that the outcomes are increasing, i.e., $0 \leq x_1 \leq x_{2} \leq \dots \leq x_m$.
+\paragraph{The model.} An instance of the principal-agent model is described by a pair $(A_n,\Omega_m)$ of $n$ \emph{actions} and $m$ \emph{outcomes}.
+We identify the $j$th \emph{outcome} for every $j\in [m]$ with its \emph{reward}~$x_j$ to the principal, and assume w.l.o.g.~that the outcomes are increasing, i.e., $0 \leq x_1 \leq x_{2} \leq \dots \leq x_m$.

-\item Actions: Each action is a pair $a = (F_a,c_a)$, in which $F_a$ is a distribution over the $m$ outcomes and $c_a \geq 0$ is a cost.
+Each \emph{action} is a pair $a = (F_a,c_a)$, in which $F_a$ is a distribution over the $m$ outcomes and $c_a \geq 0$ is a \emph{cost}.
+Denote by $F_{a,j}$ the probability of action $a$ to lead to outcome $x_j$; we assume w.l.o.g.~that every outcome has some action leading to it with positive probability.
 The agent chooses an action $a \in A_n$ and bears the cost $c_a$, whereas the principal receives a random reward $x_j$ drawn from $F_a$.
-Crucially, \emph{the action is hidden}: the principal observes the outcome $x_j$ but not the action $a$. \end{itemize}
+Crucially, \emph{the chosen action is hidden}: the principal observes the outcome $x_j$ but not the action $a$.